DENTAL ANTIQUES:

 _______________________

-A scarce antique dental forceps-key extractor marked: BAKER & RICE / PATENTED 1845 // J. FENTON / COLUMBUS [OHIO].
+A scarce antique dental forceps-key extractor marked: BAKER & RILEY / PATENTED 1845 // J. FENTON / COLUMBUS [OHIO].
 The instrument is a combination of the attributes of the an extracting forceps and a toothkey.
 Squeezing the grip controls the claw, an action which must be done with a finger to the claw on a regular toothkey.
-This is the only known example of a Baker and Rice patented dental forceps-key.
-John Fenton was active in Columbus from 1843 to 1863, as cited in Edmonson, p.
+On 8 November 1845 John Wilson Baker and William Willshire Riley, both of Columbus, were issued patent number 4,261 for an Instrument for Extracting Teeth.
+This dealer is aware of only one other example of a Baker and Riley patented dental forceps-key.
+The dental instrument maker John Fenton was active in Columbus from 1843 to 1863, as cited in Edmonson, p.
 250.

 __________________________________________